Anne Pépin: Legacy

 The stories of Anne Pépin and other habitants like her illustrate how mixed-race signares were able to gain influence and act as intermediaries between Europeans and Africans.
 Their familiarity with the laws and customs of the two cultures made them incredibly influential.

-Anne Pépin appears in Segu, a historical novel written by Maryse Condé, under the stereotypical traits of the beautiful aspiring noble lady but neglected signare.
-She makes her first appearance in chapter 9, part I:As she lay on a mat on the balcony of her house on Gorée Island, Anne Pépin felt bored.
+Anne Pépin appears in Segu, a historical novel written by Maryse Condé, under the stereotypical traits of the beautiful and aspiring but neglected signare.
+She makes her first appearance in chapter 9, part I:

+As she lay on a mat on the balcony of her house on Gorée Island, Anne Pépin felt bored.
 She had been bored for ten years, ever since her lover, the Chevalier de Boufflers, who had been governor of the island, went back to France.
 He had amassed enough money to marry his fair friend the Comtesse de Sabran; Anne still lay awake at night thinking about his ingratitude.
-She couldn't forget that a few months she had ridden high - given parties, masked balls and theatrical entertainments like those at the court of the king of France.
+She couldn't forget that a few months she had ridden high – given parties, masked balls and theatrical entertainments like those at the court of the king of France.
 But now it was all over and here she was, abandoned on his chunk of basalt dumped in the sea off Cape Verde, the only French settlement in Africa apart from Saint-Louis at the mouth of the Senegal River.